Sunbow Entertainment: TV-Loonland ownership, dormancy and closure (2000–2009)

 On October 3, 2000, German-based company TV-Loonland AG purchased Sony Wonder's television business assets including Sunbow Entertainment.
 In exchange for the purchase, Sony Wonder retained US distribution rights to the Sunbow catalogue.
 Previously, Rhino Entertainment owned the U.S. home video distribution rights to the Sunbow catalogue.
 The rights then changed hands to Sony Wonder with its acquisition of the catalogue.

 On September 5, 2001, the company announced a co-production deal with Rumpus Toys to produce Kappa Mikey, with TV-Loonland holding worldwide and home video distribution rights.
 On May 29, 2002, the project was picked up by Noggin for its teen-oriented programming block The N. Noggin/The N signed a co-development deal for the series, For unknown reasons, Sunbow and TV-Loonland would later silently pull out of the deal, with the final produced show having no involvement with the two companies.

 On October 12, 2001, Sunbow announced a co-development deal with Nickelodeon to produce Skeleton Key, an animated series based on a comic book of the same name for an initial run of 13 episodes.
 However, the series never materialized.
 On November 6, production on TV special Donner was completed (originally started in June 2001), and aired as planned on December 1, on ABC Family.

 On April 10, 2002, the studio announced two additional projects - The Many Adventures of Johnny Mutton, and Mr Stick & Slug Boy.
-Another pickup came on October 8 with a television adaptation of the book The Day I Swapped My Dad for Two Goldfish in development.
-None of these projects would come into fruition.
+Another pickup came on October 8 with a television adaptation of the book The Day I Swapped My Dad for Two Goldfish in development; however, none of these projects would come into fruition.

 After the announcement that The Cramp Twins' second season would be produced by fellow-Loonland owned studio Telemagination on October 23, 2002, Sunbow later became dormant after their existing projects were shelved, although they still remained as a company until at least 2009.

 On March 29, 2007, Sony Music Entertainment announced they would shut down Sony Wonder, leaving the US deal under limbo.
 However, on June 20, 2007, it was announced that Sony Wonder had been moved into Sony Pictures Home Entertainment, which eventually it renamed as Sony Pictures Family Fun in 2015.
 However, the Sunbow licenses were not included in the purchase.

 On May 14, 2008, Hasbro announced that it had obtained the rights to all the Sunbow Productions animated series based on Hasbro properties for $7 million.
 This includes Transformers, G.I.
 Joe, My Little Pony, Jem and the Holograms, and many more.
-These titles are currently managed as part of the Entertainment One library.
+These titles are currently managed as part of the Hasbro Entertainment library.

 TV-Loonland filed for bankruptcy on December 9, 2009; its catalogue was acquired by German distributor Made 4 Entertainment on April 5, 2011.
-In February 2017, a Belgian production company Studio 100 purchased a majority stake in m4e.
+In February 2017, Belgian production company Studio 100 purchased a majority stake in m4e.